FP fans, meet Erica Faulhaber, a therapist in Lakewood, CO!

 Think about your ideal client along the way.
 What brings them comfort or what would create the inability to share with you?

 Along with this, Dr. Gerald Corey posed the question on whether or not you as a therapist, could separate the professional from the personal side.
 I would suggest the two cannot be separated.

 So with this in mind, bring in who you are, both inside and outside the office with some discretion.
 This allows you to be show up authentically with your clients.

 Erica Faulhaber is a MA, NCC, LPCC with a practice in Lakewood, CO…

 She specializes in eating disorders, trauma and Eye Movement Desensitization and Reprocessing (EMDR).
-She is a solo practitioner at New Directions With Erica.
+She is a solo practitioner at New Directions Colorado.